smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

 ```

 ### Home mount script
-As I want to experiment with different Distributions and also allow to update my Distribution without loosing my data in my /home directory, I came up with the a systemd unit file, that mounts the /home directory externally.
+As I want to experiment with different Distributions and also allow to update my Distribution without loosing my data in /home directory, I came up with the a systemd unit file, that mounts the /home directory externally.

 To do this, it uses the fact, that all WSL distributions run on the same VM.
 Microsoft allows to share directories in the `/mnt/wsl` directory.
 We use this fact in the following way: